SP - OAK

 Kaprielian saw just his first start of the 2022 season on Sunday and it was rough as he only made it through two innings on a rather high 57 pitches, 30 of which were strikes.
 The 28 year old is unlikely to pitch much this year especially after an outing like he had on Sunday, the only reason Kaprielian was even pitching was due to the lack of rest between games for the rest of the A's rotation to be able to pitch.

-James Kaprielian earned the win against the Angels on Tuesday, allowing five hits over six shutout innings with seven strikeouts and two walks.
+James Kaprielian earned the win on Saturday against the Angels, allowing two hits over six shutout innings with five strikeouts.

-James Kaprielian took the loss Sunday against Boston, allowing one run on five hits over seven innings with 10 strikeouts and one walk.
+James Kaprielian took the loss on Sunday against Texas, allowing four runs on eight hits over 3.2 innings with five strikeouts and one walk.